getsentry/rfcs/text/0079-exception-groups.md

 - Could back up overall ingestion throughput.
 - Would not be backwards compatible with the existing event schema.

-## Presenting the Entire Exception Group in one Issue

-This approach would involve keeping the exception group intact as a single issue, rather than splitting it apart anywhere.
-Like the previous option, it would require the creation of a new `exception_group` interface, placed directly on the incoming event.
-However it would also require a new workflow in Sentry and a new user interface.
+## Using Synthetic Exceptions

+This approach would set `mechanism.synthetic:true` on exception groups types, to attempt to keep them from being considered during issue grouping.

 Pros:

-- One event passed all the way through the system.
+- If it worked, issue grouping would need less adjustment.

 Cons:

-- Requires an entirely new way to think about events and issues.
-- Significant UI work, most likely leading to a UI that is not very user friendly.
-- Would not be backwards compatible with the existing event schema.

-## Using "Synthetic" Exceptions

-This would remove the `keep_exception_groups` SDK option, and instead _always_ keep exception groups - but mark them as `synthetic` (in the `mechanism` details).

-Pros:

-- One less option in the SDK.
-- Only one way to display and process exception groups.
-- Renders stack trace of the exception group types.

-Cons:
+- It doesn't work for this use case.
   - Title of issue would be incorrect, referring to the first in-app frame of the exception group.
   - Issue grouping would be incorrect, including details of the exception group.